bitcraze/bitcraze-website/src/support/troubleshooting.md

 {% endsi_step %}

 {% si_step Balance propellers %}
 Vibration is a normal cause for decreased flight performance.
-Try balancing the propellers using [this]({% id_url balancing-propellers %}) guide
+Try balancing the propellers using [this guide]({% id_url balancing-propellers %}).
 {% endsi_step %}

 {% si_step Check that all propellers turn freely%}